dbuysse/tnris.org/content/markdown/site-policies.md

 ## Browser Policy

-For the best user experience using TWDB websites, it is recommended to use Internet Explorer 8 or higher.
-For a free upgrade to the latest Internet Explorer, please visit Microsoft website.
+For the best user experience using TWDB websites, it is recommended to use Internet Explorer 9 or higher.
+For a free upgrade to the latest Internet Explorer, please visit the Microsoft website.

 #### Compatibility View

-You may be using Internet Explorer 8 in Compatibility View.
-Please follow the instructions below to find out if you're using Internet Explorer 8 or later.
+You may be using Internet Explorer 9 in Compatibility View.
+Please follow the instructions below to find out if you're using Internet Explorer 9 or later.

 1. Check Version of Internet Explorer:
   1. From the "Help" menu select the "About Internet Explorer" menu item.
-  2. You should see that you have Internet Explorer 8.
+  2. You should see that you have Internet Explorer 9.

-2. If you are using Internet Explorer 8, please do the following:
+2. If you are using Internet Explorer 9, please do the following:
   1. Turn off "Compatibility View Settings"
       1. From the "Tools" menu select the "Compatibility View Settings".
       2. In the "Compatibility View Settings" dialog window, uncheck the